 To build Athena on top of the externals from the nightly, you can use the same recipe as shown earlier, as long as you are in the correct environment.
 Like:

-setupATLAS asetup AthenaExternals,master,latest ./athena/Projects/Athena/build.sh -acm -x "-G Ninja"
+setupATLAS asetup AthenaExternals,main,latest ./athena/Projects/Athena/build.sh -acm -x "-G Ninja"

 Note that the installation step was skipped in this case, since most of the time you don’t actually need it when building Athena.
 Also note that for incremental builds you should later on just execute: